Yoga for Neurological Health

 The ancient science of yoga is being used increasingly in modern times as a therapeutic tool to enhance wellness for those suffering from many different health conditions, including neurological disorders.
 Ananda Yoga offers a practice particularly well suited for this kind of application.
 It takes a dynamic and yet relaxation-based approach that balances and strengthens the nervous system through awareness of the connection between body and mind.

 In 2008, 28 people with Multiple Sclerosis were taught an Ananda Yoga routine as part of a research project.
 They began with pre-testing and a 5-day Ananda Yoga program at The Expanding Light Yoga and Meditation Retreat.
 After 16 weeks of home practice, follow up testing showed significant improvements in balance, functional strength, respiratory vigor, decreased anxiety, depression and increased sense of clear cognition and overall well being.
-To learn more about the results of this research view an online video.

 The Expanding Light is now offering a 3-day retreat, Yoga for Neurological Health, October 18 – 21, 2009 and May 13 – 16, 2010 for people living with Parkinson’s, MS, mild stroke or other neurological diseases who are able to walk on uneven terrain.